Nabil2017/EAsyViGAAP/README.md

 conda activate genomics-env           # activate genomics-env pip install -r INSTALL.txt            # install dependencies.
 Be sure you have pip installed, otherwise: conda install pip
 ~~~

-### The EAsyViGAAP directory include several python and Shell scripts as well as two fasta files for reference genome:
-reference.fa                          # These files are for the SARS-CoV-2 reference genome.
-If you wish to use a different viral reference genome,
-referance.fasta                       # you will need to replace these files with the corresponding reference genome files for your selected virus.

 ### RAW_DATA folder contains the fastq input files as well as the adapter sequences to be trimmed.